Documents to Include with Your Medicaid Application

 - Copy of vehicle registration

 Be sure all questions on the application are answered and that the application has been signed.
 Make a copy of the entire application for your records.
-If you are completing an application for someone who is under your care, include a letter explaining your situation and include verification that you have permission to set up services.
+If you are completing an application for someone who is under your care, include a letter explaining your situation and verification that you have permission to set up services.
 Also include a letter explaining your situation if there are documents you are unable to provide.

 Where to Turn In your Medicaid Application (for Medical Coverage only!):

-Tip: if you are submitting your application through the AMES site, you will need to bring original copies of the photo ID and Medicare / health coverage cards.
+If you are submitting your application through the AMES site, you will need to bring original copies of the photo ID and Medicare / health coverage cards.

 Make an appointment with AMES by: